A little research reveals a lengthy list of apple cider vinegar health benefits.

 Apple cider vinegar and a candida diet.

 As discussed on the apple cider vinegar/candida diet page linked above, apple cider vinegar gets the spotlight because it's the most readily available raw, organic, unpasteurized vinegar on the market.
-Most vinegars on the grocery store shelf have been pasteurized, even distilled, and filtered.
-This kills all the good stuff.
+Most vinegars on the grocery store shelf have been pasteurized, distilled and/or filtered.
+That kills the "good stuff".